 Don’t wait any longer to get started.
-My online course, “Discover YOUR Formula for Success”, will help you identify the priorities to focus on to reach your goals.
-You can then determine how best to acquire those new skills and competencies – i.e. college courses, seminars/workshops, online classes, self-study programs, self-help books, etc. Once you have figured out the ‘what’ and the ‘how’, make the commitment … do the work … repeat.
+My online course, “Discover YOUR Formula for Success”, will help you identify the priorities to reach your goals.
+You can then determine how best to acquire those new skills and competencies – i.e., college courses, seminars and workshops, online classes, self-study programs, self-help books, etc. Once you have figured out the ‘what’ and the ‘how’, make the commitment … do the work … repeat.

 “When you’re done learning, you’re done” …

 Never lose your passion for learning, growing, exploring new horizons and challenging yourself to be great.
-On my last day of undergrad studies, like many of my classmates, I was burned out and couldn’t wait to escape the campus and get on with my career.
-I vowed “never return to the classroom, except to attend PTA meetings and school functions for my future children”.
-However, grad school, countless corporate education & training courses, and decades of real-world experience later have all reinforced to me the necessity for continuous learning and growth.
+On my last day of undergrad studies, like many of my classmates, I was burned out.
+Couldn’t wait to escape the campus and get on with my career.
+I vowed “never return to the classroom except to attend PTA meetings and school functions for my future children”.
+However, graduate school, countless corporate education & leadership programs, and decades of real-world experience later have reinforced the necessity for continuous learning and growth.

 We have entered an exciting era in our history where leaders are expected to be highly skilled and knowledgeable in the intricacies of “doing more with less” to more effectively compete in the expansive global marketplace.
 Ultimately, the collective intellectual capital of the American people will be our greatest asset in this new era, and what will distinguish you from your peers.

 Are you prepared for this challenge today?